 The research team strongly recommends broader adoption of the dual-evaporative pre-cooler technology evaluated here - especially as a measure to reduce peak electrical demand.
-The technology achieves substantial efficiency improvements, shows clear energy and demand savings, operates with a reasonable amount of water consumption, and has demonstrated good reliability in the field.
-However, the project team also identified some challenges surrounding the measure that could limit performance achieved in practice, or erode system longevity and persistence in savings.
-As efforts to advance climate appropriate cooling solutions progress, we stress that programs should be careful to navigate these challenges appropriately.
-The following recommendations summarize some of the strategies that should help to optimize value achieved for the measure.
+The technology achieves substantial efficiency improvements.
+It shows clear energy and demand savings, operates with a reasonable amount of water consumption, and has demonstrated good reliability in the field.

+At the same time, there are some challenges surrounding the measure, including the need for improved water use controls, and needs for more reliable commissioning.
+Efforts to advance broader application of the strategy should consider the following summary recommendations.